claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/resources.md

           - class: Claroline\ExampleBundle\Entity\Example
             # Your resource type name
             name: claroline_example
-            # Is it possible to navigate within your resource (does it have sub-resources ?)
-            is_browsable: true
             # Do you want your resource to be exported as a part of a workspace model ?
             # Note: the default value of this parameter is "false"
             is_exportable: false